Supreme Court appears wary of allowing Trump to fire Fed's Cook in closely watched case

 Just what the Supreme Court will do is unclear.
 In other cases last year, the court's conservative majority allowed Trump to remove other agency leaders, at least temporarily overriding federal laws that had protected term-limited agency heads from firing.
 But at the same time, the court's conservatives, in one cryptic passage of an emergency docket opinion, said that the Fed is different because it is a "uniquely structured, quasi-private entity that follows in the distinct historical tradition of the First and Second Banks of the United States."
 The first Congress created the first bank in 1791, and the second was created in 1816.

-Should Trump prevail, however, he almost certainly would seek to replace not just Cook, but other Fed governors.
-Fed Chair Jerome Powell's term as Fed chair expires this spring, but he has two more years on his term as a Fed governor.
+Should Trump prevail, however, he almost certainly would seek to replace not just Cook but other Fed governors.
+Federal Reserve Chair Jerome Powell's term as Fed chair expires this spring, but he has two more years on his term as a Fed governor.
 Unless Trump is able to remove sitting governors, he will not have a majority of his own appointees on the board during the remainder of his presidency.

 Copyright 2026 NPR